Habitat Conservation on State Trust Lands

 • Habitat for northern spotted owls, marbled murrelets, and riparian-dependent species such as salmon

-• Habitat for other animal and plant species listed as threatened or endangered by the federal or state governments
+• Habitat for other animal and plant species listed as threatened or endangered by federal or state governments

 • Uncommon habitats and habitat elements (talus fields, caves, cliffs, oak woodlands, large snags, balds, mineral springs, and large, structurally unique trees) that support the various species that depend on them